eternnoir/pyTelegramBotAPI/README.md

 ### Logging

 You can use the Telebot module logger to log debug info about Telebot.
 Use `telebot.logger` to get the logger of the TeleBot module.
 It is possible to add custom logging Handlers to the logger.
-Refer to the [Python logging module page](https://docs.python.org/2/library/logging.html) for more info.
+Refer to the [Python logging module page][Python-logging] for more info.

 ```python
 import logging